 Marywood University is accredited by the Middle States Commission on Higher Education (MSCHE) and the National Association of Schools of Art and Design (NASAD).
 Founded in 1915, Marywood University was the first college for women in Northeastern Pennsylvania and the first Catholic college for women in the state.
 Today, Marywood serves more than 3,000 students from all backgrounds.
-Nearly 150 programs are offered in the Colleges of Arts and Sciences, Health and Human Services, and Professional Studies.
+Nearly 150 programs are offered in the College of Health and Human Services, Insalaco College of Arts and Sciences, and Reap College of Professional Studies.

 George Mason University houses the College of Visual and Performing Arts (CVPA).
 Within the CVPA, is the School of Art (SOA), which has BA and BFA degrees in Art and Visual Technology (AVT) with an Illustration Minor.
 In the 18 credit our Minor, students will take the following courses: Illustration, Comics or 2D Experimental Animation, Figure Drawing, Digital Printmaking, Entrepreneurship in the Arts, and Professional Design Practices or Professional Practices.